OSVTAC/project-recommendations/index.md

   time as more information becomes available.
 Articulating even a tentative plan would also help in crafting an RFP for the interim system.

+* For deliverables, favor smaller deliverables that can be tested independently of other components.
+For example, if developing a software application, it may make sense for one or more of the underlying libraries to be delivered separately and/or earlier, rather than the application as a whole being the only software deliverable.

 * [TODO: think about the division of responsibilities between the City and vendor.
 For example, who should be responsible for project management—the City or a vendor?]